 The Company's leases generally require the lessee to pay for any damage to the container beyond normal wear and tear at the end of the lease term.
 The Company offers a damage protection plan ("DPP") to certain lessees of its containers.
 Under the terms of the DPP, the Company charges lessees an additional amount primarily on a daily basis and the lessees are no longer obligated for certain future repair costs for containers subject to the DPP.
 It is the Company's policy to recognize these revenues as earned on a daily basis over the related term of its lease.
 The Company has not recognized revenue and related expense for customers who are billed at the end of the lease term under the DPP or for other lessees who do not participate in the DPP.
-Based on past history, there is uncertainty as to collectability of these amounts from lessees who are billed at the end of the lease term or the lease term or the lease term is extended.
+Based on past history, there is uncertainty as to collectability of these amounts from lessees who are billed at the end of the lease term because the amounts due under the DPP are typically re-negotiated at the end of the lease term or the lease term is extended.
 The Company uses the direct expense method of accounting for maintenance and repairs.